Harvard's Slavic collections highlights

 Laura Boulton Collection of Byzantine Eastern Orthodox Chant (Armenian, Russian, Coptic, Ethiopian, and related repertoires).

-Modern history archives of independent publications:
+Archives of independent publications:

 The Solidarity Bibliographic Center collection of independent, underground, and uncensored Polish publications (1970s-1990).